 What is acne?

 Acne (acne vulgaris) is one of the most common skin disorders in both adults and teenagers.
-It is a disease that starts with clogging of the hair follicles (pores) and commonly affects the face and well as the neck, chest, back and arms.
-People affected with acne have a variety of different lesion types on their skin including blackheads and whiteheads (known as comedones), pustules, red or brown bumps and nodules.
-Acne may be mild, moderate or severe.
+It is a disease that starts with clogging of the hair follicles (pores) and commonly affects the face and as well as the neck, chest, back, and arms.
+People affected with acne have a variety of different lesion types on their skin including blackheads and whiteheads (known as comedones), pustules, red or brown bumps, and nodules.
+Acne may be mild, moderate, or severe.
 Lesions may even be painful.
 Acne lesions may leave behind unsightly scars or blemishes.